chetmurthy/yay/YAY-SPECIFICATION.md

 YAY starts off with the same goals as YAML:

-1. YAY is easily readable by humans.
+1. YAML is easily readable by humans.
-2. YAY data is portable between programming languages.
+2. YAML data is portable between programming languages.
-3. YAY matches the native data structures of agile languages.
+3. YAML matches the native data structures of agile languages.
-4. YAY has a consistent model to support generic tools.
+4. YAML has a consistent model to support generic tools.
-5. YAY supports one-pass processing.
+5. YAML supports one-pass processing.
-6. YAY is expressive and extensible.
+6. YAML is expressive and extensible.
-7. YAY is easy to implement and use.
+7. YAML is easy to implement and use.

 But adds: